GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Newborn Magnetars and associated GW signal

 \section{Newborn Magnetars and associated GW signal}

 Newborn magnetars, a type of highly magnetized neutron star, are thought to form in the aftermath of CCSNe explosions or in BNS mergers.
 These compact objects are characterized by extremely strong surface magnetic fields, typically of the order \(10^{14}-10^{15} \, \mathrm{G}\), and rapid initial spin periods of a few milliseconds ($P_{\rm 0} \sim 1-10$ ms).
-Magnetars are typically born from progenitor stars with masses in the range of \(10\) to \(30 \, M_\odot\)\cite{2022ASSL465245D} and their formation rate in the galaxy is estimated to be $2.3$--$20$ per kyr, corresponding to roughly $10$--$15\%$ of all CCSNe \cite{2019MNRAS4871426B}
+Magnetars are typically born from progenitor stars with masses in the range of \(10\) to \(30 \, M_\odot\)\cite{2022ASSL465245D} and their formation rate in the galaxy is estimated to be $2.3$-$20$ per kyr, corresponding to roughly $10$-$15\%$ of all CCSNe \cite{2019MNRAS4871426B}

-At the time of their birth, magnetars are expected to possess asymmetries resulting in a highly variable mass quadrupole moment, leading to the emission of gravitational waves \cite{2009MNRAS3981869D,dallo15,2018MNRAS4801353D,2020MNRAS4944838L}.
-Mechanisms driving these asymmetries include strong interior magnetic fields, a secular bar-mode instability, formation of accretion-induced mountains on the surface etc., which generate long-lived non-axisymmetric deformations, which are necessary for GW emission.
+At the time of their birth, magnetars are expected to possess asymmetries resulting in a highly variable mass quadrupole moment, leading to the emission of gravitational waves \cite{2009MNRAS3981869D,2012ApJ76163P,dallo15,2018MNRAS4801353D,2020MNRAS4944838L}.
+Mechanisms driving these asymmetries include strong interior magnetic fields, a secular bar-mode instability~\cite{1995ApJ442259L}, formation of accretion-induced mountains on the surface~\cite{2000MNRAS.319902U,2008MNRAS.385531H} etc., which generate long-lived non-axisymmetric deformations, which are necessary for GW emission.
 GW emission, with power \( \dot{E}_{\text{GW}} \), happens at the expense of the star's rotation frequency according to \cite{Maggiore:2007ulw}

 where $\epsilon = (I_{xx}-I_{yy})/I_{zz}$ is the ellipticity, defined in terms of principal moment of inertia, $I\equiv I_{zz}$ is the moment of inertia w.r.t the rotation axis, and \( \Omega \) is the angular frequency.
+Throughout this work we assume that the ellipticity remains constant over the signal duration.
+A time-dependent ellipticity would modify both the GW amplitude and the spin-down evolution of the signal and is beyond the scope of this study.
 From Eq. \ref{eq:Edot}, the angular frequency decreases as:

 These equations highlight how magnetars can efficiently lose rotational energy via GW emission, especially in the early stages of their evolution.
-We consider only the spindown due to GW emission, a model including other spindown mechanisms will be considered in a future study.
+In this work, we focus on the simplified case in which the early spin-down of the source is dominated by GW emission.
+This represents a limiting scenario where GW emission is assumed to be stronger than magnetic dipole radiation.
+In reality, newborn magnetars may experience a combination of spin-down mechanisms.
+However, adopting the GW-dominated case allows us to work with a well-defined signal model that is suitable for developing and testing the analysis pipeline.
+More general scenarios including additional spin-down contributions will be explored in future work.